Skip to Content

 When perihelion aligns with the December solstice (Northern Hemisphere winter), Earth and PERIHELION-OF-EARTH are positioned such that their orbital offsets add together.
 When aligned with the June solstice, they partially cancel.

-Graph showing Earth's eccentricity oscillating between 0.0139 and 0.0167 over a 20,868-year cycle, with maximum at December solstice alignment in 1246 AD
+Graph showing Earth's eccentricity oscillating between minimum and maximum over one eccentricity cycle, with maximum at December solstice alignment

 Current Status